yrammos/SublimeLog/README.md

     ./Packages/User/SublimeLog ({OSX | Linux | Windows}).sublime-keymapping

-I have not yet been able to test the plug-in or the default key-binding on Windows or Linux, so please do let me know of any issues.

 ### Retrieving the log

 By default, the console is logged in the following plain-text file: